-Oday Salim, LL.M. ’09 is a staff attorney with the Great Lakes Environmental Law Center.
+Prior to his current position, Oday was the Executive Director and Managing Attorney at Great Lakes Environmental Law Center.
+Formerly, he served as a staff attorney with the Center.
 Salim has broad experience in environmental law, including work at private firms and public interest organizations.
 His expertise includes toxic tort litigation, the Clean Water Act, the Endangered Species Act, the Resource Conservation and Recovery Act, coastal zoning issues and issues related to water usage and pollution in the Great Lakes.
 He has also worked on international transboundary water allocation and pollution issues, particularly in North America.
 Salim is also a summer adjunct professor at Lewis & Clark Law School where he teaches Oil & Gas Law.

 Salim also holds a master of arts in critical theory, which he received magna cum laude in 2005 from the University of Illinois, Champagne-Urbana and l’Université de Poitiers in France.
 Salim’s bachelor of arts is from Wayne State University in 2001, where he was a double major in English and Spanish and received a highly competitive President’s scholarship.